miladrahimi/phprouter/README.md

 $router->dispatch();
 ```

-## Route Parameters
+### Route Parameters

-A URL might have one or more variable parts like the id in a blog post URL.
-We call it the route parameter.
-You can catch them by controller parameters with the same names.
+A URL might have one or more variable parts like the *id* in a blog post URL.
+We call it a route parameter.
+You can catch them by controller arguments with the same names.

 ```php
 use MiladRahimi\PhpRouter\Router;